EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

 A simple configuration as far as auth schemes go.
 We specify both the types of the authentication handler and the options object that it accepts via the generic type parameters to the `AddScheme` method. `"ApiKey"` is just the name we've given our custom auth scheme.
 It can be anything as long as it's not "Bearer", which is the name of the Jwt Bearer scheme (which is the value returned by `JwtBearerDefaults.AuthenticationScheme`).
 We'll refer back to it later.
-Finally, since we have no special options to give it, we specify a lambda that does nothing wiht its options.
+Finally, since we have no special options to give it, we specify a lambda that does nothing with its options.

 ### Updating the Authorize attribute to use our two schemes